Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 We needed to check the other end:

-This is not looking good.
+This support does not look good.
 The base of this jack stud was sitting on the hardwood flooring, in between floor joists, with no post in the basement, no cross bracing, and no doubled floor joists.
-Plus the post itself was just not good enough:
+Plus the single 2x4 post itself was just not good enough:

-So the beam wasn't holding anything.
-Or at least, it wasn't holding anything until a snow load was on the roof and the trusses gave way a little, coming to rest on the beam, which cracked the beam's sheetrock, dead center vertical.
+So the beam wasn't actually holding anything.
+Or at least, it wasn't holding anything until a snow load was on the roof and the trusses gave way a little, coming to rest on the beam, which cracked the living room ceiling sheetrock and also the beam's sheetrock, dead center vertical.

 Astonishing.